project-zot/project-zot.github.io/docs/articles/workflow.md

 ```

-### Step 4: Copy an artifact to the zot registry
+### Step 4: Copy a related artifact to the OCI registry

-This step creates a simple artifact file and associates it with the busybox image in the zot registry.
+This step creates a simple artifact file and associates it with the busybox image in the registry.

 ```shell
 {% raw %}